Samkth123/KTH-md/Session 1 – The world of entrepreneurial family firms/Session 1 - Anteckningar på plats.md

 - Your choice of theme (course project and final exam) hmmm crime family

 **Take home exam:** Interview family business person
-- If think non family leader is interesting then interview that person
+- If think non family leader in family business is interesting then interview that person
 - Välj en av themes och därifrån ska du välja person

 **Group project** - Either some family business you know or some other family business that has lots of material available: